mccright/rand-notes/Iowa-Issues-and-Data.md

-# Iowa Issues and Data
+# Iowa Issues and Data -- Under Brandstadt/Reynolds and their Legislature
-*This is an early draft of topics of concern.*
+*Notable topics of concern -- rough draft.*

 By many measures over the last decade Iowa's Governors and legislature succeeded in weakening Iowa's education, manufacturing base, environment, civil rights, elections, health and municipal infrastructure and operations.
 Sure, some can cite isolated statistics that imply *goodness*, but overall, too many Iowans seem poorer, sicker and have fewer opportunities for social & economic success.
 That trend continues and the state seems to be driving younger workers away from Iowa.
 The [Iowa Business Council reported](https://www.iowabusinesscouncil.org/news/dashboard2026/) in [March 2026](https://www.iowabusinesscouncil.org/UserDocs/2026_competitive_dashboard.pdf#page=9) that Iowa "ranks 38th in the nation for outward migration meaning it has a greater percentage of its population departing than all but 12 of the other states" [*see Kevin Baskins, "Iowa population, health care lag in competitiveness report" [Des Moines Register, 2026-03-15, page 6C](https://enewspaper.desmoinesregister.com?publink=0e1180343_1351fff)] and worse, [IBC reported that](https://www.iowabusinesscouncil.org/UserDocs/2026_competitive_dashboard.pdf#page=9):
 >"Currently, Iowa ranks 47th (*third worst in the nation*) in outmigration of 25-29 year-olds with a bachelor’s degree or higher.
 This fact has a profound impact on the state’s economy with a loss in both state GDP and cumulative personal income."